 Q: Where do you work?
 What is the hospital like?

-The BBCH Pediatric Intensive Care Unit (PICU) is a new (opened in 2016) 8 bed unit adjacent to the inpatient unit.
+The BBCH Pediatric Intensive Care Unit (PICU) is an 8 bed unit adjacent to the inpatient unit.
 We have a PICU Transport Service (staffed by residents, PICU nurses and PICU respiratory therapists) that is activated for pediatric patients requiring higher-level care from all over the state.
 Residents rotate through the PICU in their second year of training, and cover the PICU at night during their senior IPU night team rotations.

 Q: What about benefits and vacations?